-During 2019/20, the college has made good progress against the of Areas for Improvement reported by OfSTED.
-For 2019/20, the college has self-assessed as GOOD across all Key Judgements and Types of Provision including Apprenticeships.
+During 2020/21, the college has continued to make good progress against the of Areas for Improvement reported by OfSTED.
+For 2020/21, the college has self-assessed as GOOD across all Key Judgements and Types of Provision including Apprenticeships.